zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 ---
-title: "Set upstreams with an augment template"
+title: "Set round-robin upstreams with an augment template"
 date: 2024-03-12T16:01:58-07:00
 # Change draft status to false to publish doc
 draft: true